rogeliodh/dpdk/doc/guides/rawdevs/cnxk_rvu_lf.rst

 - Get PF FUNC of associated NPA and SSO devices.
 - Register/unregister interrupt handlers.
 - Register/unregister mailbox callbacks for the other side to process mailboxes.
+- Set mailbox message ID range to be used by the driver.

 Limitations
 -----------